mara/mara-app/docs/config.rst

 Mara Configuration Values
 -------------------------

 The following configuration values are used by this module.
-They are defined as python functions in ``mara_acl.config`` and can be changed with the `monkey patch`_ from `Mara App`_.
+They are defined as python functions in ``mara_app.config`` and can be changed with the `monkey patch`_ from `Mara App`_.
 An example can be found `here <https://github.com/mara/mara-example-project-1/blob/master/app/local_setup.py.example>`_.

 .. _monkey patch: https://github.com/mara/mara-app/blob/master/mara_app/monkey_patch.py